Imgur/imgurpython/README.md

 Output links from gallery could be a GalleyImage or GalleryAlbum

 #### Default
-By default, this will return meme links on the first page (0) with section 'hot' sorted by 'viral', date range is 'day' and show_viral is set to True
+By default, this will return links to items on the first page (0) with section 'hot' sorted by 'viral', date range is 'day' and show_viral is set to True

 ```python
 items = client.gallery()